fadc80/karma-sonarqube-reporter/contributing.md

 ## Create a pull request

-For beginners, we recommend reading: [how to create a pull request][2]
+[How to create a pull request][2]

+## Updade all-contributors list

-Post the following comment on your PR to be added to our all-contributors list
+Post the following comment on your PR:

 @all-contributors please add `[user]`<sup>1</sup> for `[contribution]`
 <sup>2</sup>